Anger rose like bile in my throat when I saw what the inquisitors had done to Hope.

 “I’m sorry- I needed to put this on paper before I forgot.
-I’m finished; this is accurate as I could make it, under the circumstances.
+I’m finished; this is as accurate as I could make it, under the circumstances.
 If you will go through Lord Frey’s other things, I will pack whatever I can into this trunk-” I gestured to the trunk with the hidden compartment.

 Mercy stoked the fire, feeding letters and books into the flames.
 “He was careful, so there’s not much,” she said, “but some of his letters contain murmurings against the Prince and church, and some of his books were written by abolitionists.
 It’s best to be rid of anything that would look bad.”

-“I have fifty gold coins in my purse- enough to get us to del Sol and give a donation when we arrive.”
+“I have fifty gold coins in my purse- enough to get us to del Sol and to give a donation when we arrive.”

 “We don’t want to overfill your valise.
 Is there anything else you can think of?”

-“I will change into my traveling clothes in the Pavilion, so I can leave these there, along with this ridiculous pannier.
+“I will change into my traveling clothes in the Pavilion, so I can leave these clothes there, along with this ridiculous pannier.
 Other than that-”

 I turned to my almost empty jewel-case, retrieved my fake spectacles, and put them on.